When a Tesla Coil is in resonance, the voltage peak is situated near the coil’s top load, which is why sparks discharge from there.

 For example, when traditional magnetoelectric or thermoelectric milliammeter are used on the single-wire line, no current is measured, but when these same meters are connected to the Avramenko plug circuit, current is measured 10

-Also, placing a 10 kΩ resistor, a capacitor, or a conductor in series with the single wire line, does not affect the current measured in the Avramenko plug circuit at the end of the line!
+Also, placing a 10 kΩ resistor, a capacitor, or an inductor in series with the single wire line, does not affect the current measured in the Avramenko plug circuit at the end of the line!
 11 The single wire current seems to completely “ignore” those components, hinting at superconductive properties!
 They do not seem to adhere to Ohm’s Law or Kirchoff’s Laws.

 Knowing this, the following claim from the Avramenko patent makes sense.